St. Patrick station: Surface connections

 A transfer is required to connect between the subway system and these surface routes:

 TTC routes serving the station include:

 Station improvements

 St. Patrick Station was listed on the Toronto Community Foundation's list of stations which they expressed interest in donating funds for platform level appearance improvements.
-The organization successfully raised funds and designed the renovations of Museum Station.
+The organization successfully raised funds and designed the renovations of Museum station.

 As part of its Easier Access Program, the TTC added two new elevators, one from a new street level entrance to the concourse level, and a second from the concourse to the platform level.
 Construction started in late 2017 and renovations were fully completed by December 4, 2018.
 A ceremony was held on March 5, 2019, to officially celebrate St. Patrick as the 45th accessible TTC subway station.

 Station enhancements also included the artwork titled Many Little Plans by artist Barbara Todd.
-The artwork consists of over 400 ceramic tiles and be installed in alcoves at the platform level.
+The artwork consists of over 400 ceramic tiles and is installed in alcoves at the platform level.

+As of January 2025, further renovations at the station have been ongoing since the fourth quarter of 2023, including asbestos removal and cosmetic upgrades such as new wall finishes.
+Some riders have expressed frustration with the station's safety and appearance due to a lack of proper wayfinding signage and missing tiles.